Shopify/polaris/polaris-react/src/components/ChoiceList/README.md

 #### Don’t

-If the customer abandons their checkout, send them an email reminder to complete their order:
+If the customer abandons their checkout, send them an email reminder to complete their order

-- Option a
-- Option b

 - Option a
 - Option b